 Situated 375m above sea level under Monte Capanne, Marciana is one of the oldest settlements on the Island of Elba and is home of the Archaeological Museum.

-Marciana Marina, an old fishing harbor still intact today preserves its charm with network of narrow streets and pastel-colored houses overlooking the sea.
+Marciana Marina, an old fishing harbour still intact today preserves its charm with network of narrow streets and pastel-coloured houses overlooking the sea.

 Bustling fishing port noted for its mile long sandy beach.
 The island’s small airport is nearby, on the road back to Portoferraio.

 Where the Spaniards built the Forte San Giacomo in the 17th century, Porto Azurro is a busy fishing harbour lying on a deep inlet, once the haunt of pirates.
 Wrecks that have been lying beneath the sea since Roman times have been discovered there.
 Above the town, a cross stands high on the summit of Monte della Croce.